edwardsmoses/edwardsmoses.com/_data/blog/2024-07-19-sending-magic-links-integration-with-firebase-and-react-native.md

 <sub><sup>_a little bit of trivia, this is the firebase project I used in the app that got me into toptal. that's what I now use for all my firebase testing_ </sup></sub>

 - Under the **Settings** tab, and under the **Authorized domains** section:
-- Add the domains that you want to use for the magic link, or you can leave as it is, and use the default domains, `project_name.web.app`
+- Add the domains that you want to use for the `url` in the magic link, or you can leave as it is, and use the default domains, `project_name.web.app`
   ![screenshots](/assets/edwardsmoses-Screenshot 2024-07-20 at 11.17.47.png)

 #### Configuring Firebase Dynamic Links